KevinTheMix/CheatSheets/# Utils/Git.md

 Contrary to earlier client-server VCS architectures, Git is distributed and does not require ongoing sync with a central online entity.
 It also is self-contained as each cloned repo contains the full versions history (in hidden `.git/` folder) as a sequence of update deltas (requiring minimal storage).

+In Git all operations are atomic: either they succeed as whole, or they fail without any changes (from [GIT vs CVS](https://stackoverflow.com/a/824241/3559724)).

 ## Quick Tips

 * Use trailing (_dangling_) commas whenever possible at the end of source code lines in order to reduce the number of lines marked as modified